markslott/crispy-succotash/README.md

 The intent of this is to have a working example of a custom built chatbot interacting with the Agentforce API in as simple a fashion as possible.
 This is just a demo app for seeing how things work, y'all.
 I was curious, so I built it and shared it.
 This is just for
 educational purposes only.

+Also, I built this as a very generic web component.
+This component should be able to be run just about anywhere.
+This is as basic as
+I could make it.

 ## Key Features

 * **Web Component:** The chatbot is encapsulated as a `<generic-chatbot>` custom element, making it highly portable and easy to embed in any web page or framework (e.g., Salesforce Lightning Web Components, Aura, or any standard web app).